uberllama/api_presenter/README.md

 Your presentable collection can be an `ActiveRecord::Relation`, an array of records, or even a single record.
 Just call `present` on it from your controller action.
 The preloads will be performed, and the included collections/policies will be available in the `@presenter` instance variable.

-The following querystring params are used by the supplied controller concern's `present` method:
+The following configurable querystring params are used by the supplied controller concern's `present` method:

 * `count [Boolean]` Pass true if you just want a count of the primary collection
 * `policies [Boolean]` Pass true if you want to resolve policies for the primary collection records